 • Greater Control – You have full control over the infrastructure, which allows for more flexibility in managing workloads, resource allocation, and IT policies.

-• Ingress & Egress Costs – Some public cloud providers (such as ERA) do not charge additional ingress and egress costs, making it a much more cost-effective option.
+• Ingress & Egress Costs – Some private cloud providers (such as ERA) do not charge additional ingress and egress costs, making it a much more cost-effective option.

 • Fixed and cheaper costs – The pay-as-you-go model offers a cost-effective and fixed cost option.